10 Essential Watering Tips to Keep Your Landscape Alive

 Quick Watering Cheat Sheet

-• Lawns: 15 to 20 minutes (spray) or 45 to 60 minutes (rotor), twice per week
+• Lawns: 15 to 20 minutes (spray) or 45 to 60 minutes (rotor), two to three times per week

 • Drip irrigation: 20 to 45 minutes, every 1 to 2 days